expo/expo/docs/pages/versions/v32.0.0/guides/using-firebase.md

 See [firebase.google.com/docs/database](https://firebase.google.com/docs/database) for more general information and the [official Firebase blog post announcing React Native compatibility](https://firebase.googleblog.com/2016/07/firebase-react-native.html)

+See also [the full list of available Expo Firebase packages](https://github.com/expo/expo/tree/master/packages).
+Scroll down to the packages prefixed with `expo-firebase-*`.

-> **Note:** This guide mostly covers Firebase Realtime Database (and some Firestore as well), but not the other services under the larger Google Firebase umbrella.
-Firebase Cloud Storage is currently not supported, but we are [working on upstreaming a Blob implementation](https://github.com/facebook/react-native/issues/11103) to React Native that would make this possible.
-For more background on why other Firebase services are not supported, please read [Brent Vatne's response on Canny](https://expo.canny.io/feature-requests/p/full-native-firebase-integration)
+> **Note:** This guide mostly covers Firebase Realtime Database (and some Firestore as well), and will eventually cover all of the available Expo Firebase packages.
+For more background on why some Firebase services are not supported, please read [Brent Vatne's response on Canny](https://expo.canny.io/feature-requests/p/full-native-firebase-integration).

 ## 1. Firebase SDK Setup